dilapitan/amia-program-beneficiaries/README.md

 - The landing page in the application displays a public list of the Bicol region and its provinces with their corresponding beneficiaries.

+**VIEW beneficiary**

+- The admin can view all the details of a selected beneficiary

+**VIEW beneficiaries**

+- The admin can view all the beneficiaries and their details in a tabular form

+**ADD beneficiary**

+- The admin can add a beneficiary to the system

+**EDIT beneficiary**

+- The admin can edit the details of a beneficiary

+**DELETE beneficiary**

+- The admin can delete a beneficiary in the system

 **LOGOUT**

 - The authenticated user can logout of the application.